Milfard History, Family Crest & Coats of Arms

 The surname Milfard was first found in Yorkshire where they held a family seat from very ancient times, as Lords of the manor of Milford, in the diocese of York.
 This did not appear in the Domesday Book in 1080, and it must be assumed that the manor emerged about the 12th or 13th century.

-Important Dates for the Milfard family
+Early History of the Milfard family

 This web page shows only a small excerpt of our Milfard research.
 Another 84 words (6 lines of text) covering the years 1273, 1292, 1379, 1618, 1644, 1725 and 1704 are included under the topic Early Milfard History in all our PDF Extended History products and printed products wherever possible.